Flat White

 Milk

-Whole milk creates the smoothest microfoam texture.
-Oat milk also performs well, while skim or almond milk produce a lighter, less velvety result.
-See milk options.
+Whole milk creates the smoothest texture.
+Oat milk also performs well, while skim or almond milk produce a lighter result.

 Strength

-Because the espresso flavor is already prominent, adding an extra shot creates a noticeably bolder drink without changing the texture.
+Because the espresso flavor is already prominent, adding an extra shot creates a noticeably stronger drink without changing the texture.

 Sweetness

 Flat whites are not sweet by default and are often chosen to highlight espresso flavor.
-If you prefer sweetness, adding a small amount of syrup is common, though many people enjoy the drink as-is.
-Learn about sweetness.
+Adding a small amount of syrup is common if you prefer sweetness.

 Common Confusion